The Expat Explore Story

 To expand on the multi-country European tours Expat Explore already offered, new in-depth regional tours to the United Kingdom, Italy and France were added.
 The first regional tour was the 8 day Taste of Italy tour that departed in May 2014 with 23 passengers.
 The itinerary included wonderful destinations like Rome, Lake Garda and Tuscany and continues to do so to this day.

-May 2015 - Alpenrose Hotel & Gardens opens it doors!
+May 2015 - Alpenrose Hotel & Gardens opens its doors!

 In the summer of 2014 a hotel in the Jungfrau Region of Switzerland came up for sale.
 Frequent travellers to Wilderswil and surrounds, Carl and his partner Ryan fell in love with the beauty of the Alps and purchased the hotel.
 Renovations started in 2015, and after it was completed in a record time of six weeks, the new Alpenrose Hotel & Gardens opened its doors for Expat Explore guests in May 2015.

-Today Expat Explore welcomes over 15 000 passengers per annum.
-We have 31 tour leaders on the road, leading passengers to over 35 countries on more than 50 different tour itineraries.
+By 2017, Expat Explore had grown to even bigger heights, welcoming over 15 000 passengers per annum.
+With 31 tour leaders on the road, leading passengers to over 35 countries on more than 50 different tour itineraries, Expat Explore has established itself as one of the best Europe tour operators around.